klembot/chapbook/guide/text-and-links/backstage.md

 If you would like to temporarily hide the backstage view, use the arrow button to its left, which toggles the view's visibility.

+{% hint %}
+While testing your story in Twine, it's best to use the **Test** button instead of **Play**.
+If you use the **Play** button instead, Chapbook will try to resume play where you last left off.
+Usually, you'd like to start from the beginning, which Chapbook does in test mode.
+{% endhint %}

 ## The History Tab

 As you visit passages in your story, the History tab will show them in a tabular list, with the oldest at the top and the most recent at the bottom.